yolkarian/furniture-bench/README.md

 FurnitureBench is the real-world furniture assembly benchmark, which aims at providing a reproducible and easy-to-use platform for long-horizon complex robotic manipulation.

+This is a fork of FurnitureBench.
+It utilizes SAPIEN as simulator for FurnitureSim with supporting of Python3.9+.

 It features
 - Long-horizon complex manipulation tasks
 - Standardized environment setup